RaresGIT/Spotify-Playlist-Convertor/README.md

  - [x] Login into Youtube from react using same node js server structure
  - [x] Fetch yt access token from the url
  - [x] Use token to fetch data from Youtube
- - [ ] Parse through the youtube data and get song names that we can use to search on spotify with
+ - [x] Parse through the youtube data and get song names that we can use to search on spotify with
- - [ ] Create spotify playlist using these song names and return link to the spotify
+ - [x] Create spotify playlist using these song names
  - [ ] Make frontend not look horrible
  - [ ] DONE!